zachvalenta/jvns.ca/content/post/2018-04-28-debugging-a-segfault-on-linux.markdown

 * trying to dereference a null pointer (you're not allowed to access the memory address `0`)
 * trying to dereference some other pointer that isn't in your memory
-* a C++ vtable entry that is pointing to some corrupt memory, which causes the program to try to execute some memory that isn't executable
+* a C++ vtable pointer that got corrupted and is pointing to the wrong place, which causes the program to try to execute some memory that isn't executable
 * some other things that I don't understand, like I think misaligned memory accesses can also segfault

-This "C++ vtable entry" thing is what was happening to my segfaulting program.
+This "C++ vtable pointer" thing is what was happening to my segfaulting program.
 I might explain that in a future blog post because I didn't know any C++ at the beginning of this week and this vtable lookup thing was a new way for a program to segfault that I didn't know about.